 Endorsed students must submit a complete application, including revised materials and four letters of recommendation by this date.

 The Fellowships Office will submit an official University Endorsement Letter to the US-Ireland Alliance by September 30.
 Shortly following this date, applicants will receive instructions to complete a short video interview, in which you will be asked three questions and given 30 second to compose your throughts before responding.
 A semi-finalist interview may or may not be conducted via Skype.
-Finalists will be invited for an interview November 18-19, 2016 in Washington, DC.
+Finalists will be invited for an interview in Washington, DC in mid-November.
 We will coordinate mock interviews for those students called to an interview.
 The final selection will be announced shortly after the interview.

 More information about the Mitchell Scholarship, including application tips and samples, is available on the Fellowships Blackboard/Learn Community site (sign-up here

-For official information on the Mitchell Scholarship (which supersedes any information provided here) and access to the online application, please visit their website
+For official information on the Mitchell Scholarship (which supersedes any information provided here) and access to the online application, please visit the official program website

 , Rhodes Scholarship